-People who sit a lot, and females who do not wear proper-fitting bras, often end up having midback tightness.
+People who sit often and females who do not wear proper-fitting bras often have midback tightness.
 The exercises below are great examples of filler exercises.
-These are quick routines that you can do in between exercises or sets, instead of quick rests.
-This allows you to improve the movement of your body continuously, decrease injury, help with recovery and continue getting more benefits from your workout.
+You can do these quick routines between exercises or sets instead of quick rests.
+This allows you to continuously improve your body’s movement, decrease injury, help with recovery and continue getting more benefits from your workout.

 Take a seat.
 Place your hands on your shoulders.
 Rotate to one side as far as you can.
 Hold that position for a second or two.
 Then, move to the front and the other side.
 Go back and forth from side to side.